quartznet/quartznet/docs/documentation/faq.md

 the trigger will be skipped, since, 2:15 am never occurs that day.
-If you have a CronTrigger that fires every 15 minutes of every hour of every day, then on the day daylight savings time ends you will have an hour of time for which no triggerings occur, because when 2:00 am arrives, it will become 1:00 am again, however all of the firings during the one o'clock hour have already occurred, and the trigger's next fire time was set to 2:00 am
+If you have a CronTrigger that fires every 15 minutes of every hour of every day, then on the day daylight savings time ends you will have an hour of time for which no triggers will occur, because when 2:00 am arrives, it will become 1:00 am again, however all of the firings during the one o'clock hour have already occurred, and the trigger's next fire time was set to 2:00 am

-* hence for the next hour no triggerings will occur.
+* hence for the next hour no triggering will occur.

 In summary, all of this makes perfect sense, and should be easy to remember if you keep these two rules in mind:

-* SimpleTrigger ALWAYS fires exacly every N seconds,  with no relation to the time of day.
+* SimpleTrigger ALWAYS fires exactly every N seconds,  with no relation to the time of day.
 * CronTrigger ALWAYS fires at a given time of day and then computes its  next time to fire.
 If that time does not occur on a given day, the  trigger will be skipped.
 If the time occurs twice in a given day, it only fires once, because after firing on that time the first time, it computes the next time of day to fire on.

 # Questions About AdoJobStore